mikoto2000/devcontainer.vim/README_en.md

 - If the NeoVim AppImage is not available and there is no system-installed NeoVim, Vim will start instead of NeoVim
 - When using NeoVim on macOS, only the system-installed NeoVim can be used If the system-installed NeoVim cannot be detected, Vim will start instead
+- Clipboard integration doesn't work when using docker on WSL2
 - If you are using WSL2 Integration with Docker Desktop, forwardPorts may not work properly, so please use appPort instead.